frelon/suse-elemental/docs/linux-only-image.md

 #### Example System Extension Image

-This example demonstrates how users can create a system extension image and wrap it inside of a tarball that will be later provided during OS installation.
+This example demonstrates how users can create a system extension image and wrap it inside a tarball that will be later provided during OS installation.

-To illustrate the process, we will build an extension image for the `elemental3-toolkit` command line client.
+The following builds an extension image for the `elemental3-toolkit` command line client.

 > **NOTE:** The below steps use the `mkosi` tool.
 For more information on the tool, refer to the [upstream repository](https://github.com/systemd/mkosi).